Seneca-BSA/bsa/docs/ses250/lab4.md

 - each row (1-63) from column “a” to “e” are inter-connected
 - each row (1-63) from column “f” to “j” are inter-connected

-Figure 4.2 and 4.3 are photos of a full-size breadboard and half-size breadboard.
+Figures 4.2 and 4.3 are photos of a full-size breadboard and a half-size breadboard.
+Note how the tie-points are connected together by the metal strips.
+Only one component connection should connect to each tie-point.

 ![Figure 4.2 Full-Size 830 Tie Points Breadboard](lab4-full-size-breadboard.png)